jacobdavids/fairvote/README.md

 mkdir ~/eth
 ```

-`cd` into the created directory `~/eth` and create CustomGenesis.json file with the following content (add in your Ethereum account address where specified):
+`cd` into the created directory `~/eth` and create CustomGenesis.json file with the following content (add in your Ethereum account address where specified - account created in next step):

 ```
 {